 Mud daubers are familiar wasps with narrow or threadlike waists.
 These solitary wasps belong to a number of related groups, but we call them “mud daubers” because they all build their nests out of mud.
 You can identify the different species by coloration and by the distinctive nest architecture.

-The blue mud dauber (Chalybion californicum) is a pretty metallic blue; it does not build nests but instead reuses those of one of the other species.
+- The blue mud wasp (Chalybion californicum) is a pretty metallic blue; it does not build nests but instead reuses those of one of the other species.
 Instead of mud, it carries water, which it uses to soften and remodel the mud of the older nests.

 Nests are often seen in barns, garages, and the eaves of houses.
 Howard Ensign Evans wrote, "the passing of the outdoor privy was a sad day" for mud daubers!